oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Higher Order Components (HOC)</button>
 <div class="content" style="display: none;" markdown="1">

 The `Aux`and `Fragment` components are examples of Higher Order Components.
-This basically means that they wrap another component and provide specific, limited functionality to the wrapped component.
+This means that they wrap another component and add specific, limited functionality to the wrapped component.

 There is a general convention to name HOCs with a `With` at the beginning, and place them in an `hoc` folder.

 There are two approaches to defining HOCs:

 -----

+&nbsp;

 * Return a jsx functional component.
    * This approach is recommended when changing the HTML code or styling.